dartoos-dev/flutter_brand_palettes/README.md

 ### Color Swatches - Several colors at once

-Each color swatch class represents a group of related colors, such as the colors of the rainbow, shades of grey, the colors of the gradient of a logo, etc.
+Each color swatch class is a collection of related colors, such as the colors of the rainbow, shades of grey, the colors of the gradient of a logo, etc.

 #### 'Ish' classes